maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 system [uses](https://litecoin.info/Comparison_between_Litecoin_and_Bitcoin) 2<sup>10</sup>.
 At the time of writing, the maximally observed [hashing rate](https://litecoin.info/Mining_hardware_comparison) for Litecoin is 1.5MH/s with a [$900 graphics card](http://www.newegg.com/Product/Product.aspx?Item=N82E16814127735).
-Such a setup could compute WarpWallet addresses at 2<sup>20.53-8-9.81</sup> = 2<sup>2.72</sup> hashes/second/dollar, assuming
+Such a setup could compute WarpWallet addresses at 2<sup>20.53-8-9.81</sup> = 2<sup>2.72</sup> hashes/second/dollar, _assuming energy and supporting hardware is free_.
+So an adversary who buys $67 million worth of high-end graphics cards could compute
-energy and supporting hardware is free.
-So an adversary who buys $134 million worth of high-end graphics cards could compute 2<sup>29.72</sup> hashes per second, and could guess a passphrase with 72 bits of entropy (such as the one above) in about 84,667 years.
+2<sup>28.72</sup> hashes per second, and could guess a passphrase with 58 bits of entropy (such as the one above) in about 10 years.
 That's a comfortable security margin for now.
 If there's a news report that scrypt is broken, or of a significant reduction in hardware cost, you still have the cushion of PBKDF2 while you change to a different scheme.